 If you want to copy the peso sign for quick pasting into your document or application, we have provided an easy way to do so.
 Just click the box below and the symbol will be copied instantly to your clipboard.

-How to Type the Peso Sign on a Windows Computer
+How to Type the Peso Sign on a Windows Keyboard

-To type the peso sign (₱) using your computer keyboard, hold down the Alt key while pressing 8369 on the number pad.
+To type the peso sign (₱) on your Windows computer keyboard, hold down the Alt key while pressing 8369 on the number pad.

-How to Insert the Peso Sign in Microsoft Word
+How to Type the Peso Sign in Microsoft Word

 Typing the peso sign in Microsoft Word can be done using the keyboard combinations mentioned earlier, but you can also insert it directly into your document if you want.